YouVersion Community

 Our community features are broken out in different silos that are totally disconnected experiences.

-The Community Feed includes auto-posted app activity of your friends and it doesn’t create interaction between users
+The community feed includes auto-posted app activity of your friends and it doesn’t create interaction between users

 Only 3% of users use the plans with friends feature.

-My Prayer List is disconnected from the community feature and has had low adoption.
+The prayer feature is disconnected from the community feature and has had low adoption.

 Events and Churches are hard to find in the the app architecture